-There are nineteen novels, so here’s a brief intro to help you find your way round them.
+There are twenty novels, so here’s a brief intro to help you find your way round them.
 Click on the links obviously to find out more.
 The bibliography will give you a straightforward list with dates and publishers and so on.

 Hotel Milano tells the story of a man determined to live as a recluse, convinced his active life is over, who is nevertheless drawn into the most intimate and unexpected of dramas.
 A phone call late in the evening invites him to the funeral of an old colleague and rival.
 In the city of Milan.
 Frank, who has not followed the news in years has no idea of the crisis he is headed for.
 Fortunately, at the airport, he has equipped himself with a copy of Tennyson’s Selected Poems…